johnzastrow/phpblog/hugo-export/posts/2008-07-05-sending-files-over-sftp-in-an-automated-fashion.md

 ---
-title: Sending files over SFTP in an automated fashion
+ #  Sending files over SFTP in an automated fashion
 categories:
   - Linux